-About the blog:
+About this blog:

 “Quid Plura?” is Latin for “What more can I say?”

-About the person behind it:
+About the person behind this blog:

-I grew up in a Central New Jersey town known for two Supreme Court cases and the nation’s only cat leash law.
+I grew up in a New Jersey town known for two Supreme Court cases and the nation’s only cat leash law.
 My family recently moved from suburban New Orleans to Savannah, Georgia.
 I live in Washington, D.C.

 jeffsypeck -at- gmail dot com

 This blog earns anywhere from $2 to $50 per year through the Amazon Associates link program.
 That pittance goes toward the $125 I spend annually on hosting and domain registration.
 I don’t accept advertising.
 I don’t post links, reviews, or endorsements in exchange for goods, services, money, or other consideration.
 Mine is an independent blog, its content determined by genial whims.

 I’m also not interested in guest posts from strangers looking to drive links to their sites or optimize their search-engine results.
 Please don’t ask.